AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: Kanaalinhoud maken</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Aangedreven door <strong> Adobe Experience Platform Agent Orchestrator </strong>, <strong> Journey Agent </strong> is beschikbaar in Journey Optimizer en laat u toe om reizen door de interface van de a <strong> natuurlijke taal </strong> te analyseren.
-U kunt kanaal-specifieke inhoud nu ook direct in Journey Agent produceren en beheren, creërend inhoud voor kanalen zoals e-mail en duw, het toepassen van en het voorvertonen van malplaatjes, het verfijnen van toon en stijl door herinneringen, en het openen van inhoud in <strong> Inhoud Designer </strong> voor in-context het uitgeven.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>